SF-Nexus/sf-nexus-hugo-site/content/_index.md

 The full documentation can be found on Github: https://github.com/SF-Nexus

-Many thanks to the all the grad students, librarians, and faculty who have contributed to this project.
+Many thanks to the all grad students, librarians, and faculty who have contributed to this project.